What God Made Photo Gallery a celebration of brown girl beauty

 White, Black American, Chinese, Japanese, Korean, Punjabi, South African, Mexican, Dominican – all of us are LIVING BEINGS shaped by our experiences and susceptible to these subtle cues…

-As long as societies and systems esteem Whiteness and proximity to Whiteness higher than any other singular human characteristic, as long as that esteeming is evident in the distribution of rewards (whether that reward be access to safety, access to the benefit of the doubt, humane treatment, or just a role as an animated princess that doesn’t spend 2/3 of the movie in the form of a frog), as long as it is evident in the racially inequitable assignment of punishments, as long as proximity to Whiteness can increase one’s likelihood of receiving everything from jobs to validation – as long as these things be true, White children and non-White children alike will receive one message: “Non-White is a’ight sometimes like when we need pop culture and sports.
+As long as societies and systems esteem Whiteness and proximity to Whiteness higher than any other singular human characteristic, as long as that esteeming is evident in the distribution of rewards (whether that reward be access to safety, access to the benefit of the doubt, humane treatment, or just a role as an animated princess that doesn’t spend 2/3 of the movie in the form of a frog), as long as it is evident in the racially inequitable assignment of punishments, as long as proximity to Whiteness can increase one’s likelihood of receiving everything from jobs to validation, White children and non-White children alike will receive one message: “Non-White is a’ight sometimes like when we need pop culture and sports.
 But if you want to be smart OR a superhero OR a scientist OR looked up to by children of all races for the brilliance of your culture and the achievements of your people OR your ancestors’ contributions to building America taught about in school OR aspire your skin tone and hair type to appear in commercials with the same ubiquity and fervor as the characteristics of most of its current stars – if that is your desire, then, Chile, you better whiten up!”
 It was this message that my 4 year old had received loud and clear.

 And because these were images in common or popular media, she perceived them as authorities on the matter.